spacecataz/python_syntax/README.md

 # python_syntax
-A set of Jupyter notebooks that introduce the basics of Python- from "Hello World" to object oriented coding.
+A set of Jupyter notebooks that introduce the basics of Python- from "Hello World" to object-oriented coding.

 These simple notebooks walk through the basics of Python syntax to help new users learn the language.
+The primers are a *living* set of tutorials that are under consistent development to help improve and expand the material.

 The tutorials are listed below; just click and read.